x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/offline-address-books.md

 ## Download an offline address book

-You can use Outlook Web App to download the GAL.
+You can use Outlook to download the GAL.

-1. Open Outlook Web App in Internet Explorer.
+1. Open Outlook.

 2. Click **Tools**, and then click **Send/Receive**.